Reading time: 12 minutes

 1. Spot Unhealthy Boundaries In Your Relationships.

 When I was in medical school, I stayed in an all-boys hostel.
-There was a guy who would routinely wake up naked and go into other people’s rooms, sitting on their beds with no regard for hygiene.
+There was one person who would routinely wake up with nothing on and go into other people’s rooms, sitting on their beds with no regard for hygiene.

-Unhealthy boundaries allow others to do the following:
+Unhealthy boundaries in relationships allow others to do the following:

 Unhealthy porous boundaries at the workplace may allow peers or bosses to disrupt your schedule or hog your time.
 It may cause you to bring your office work home, blurring the line between work and life and exposing you to mental fatigue and unhappiness.